-Try Laundry Stripping — Your Clothes & Towels are Dirtier than You’d Think!
+Give Laundry Stripping a Try for National Laundry Day — Your Clothes & Towels are Dirtier Than You’d Think!

 Ever heard of laundry stripping?
-I really hadn’t either until I started seeing murky water videos and pics trending on TikTok and Instagram during quarantine.
+I really hadn’t either until I started seeing murky water videos and pics trending on TikTok and Instagram back in 2020.
 People were soaking their towels in bathtubs filled with hot water and a laundry stripping solution, and then showing how the water would turn dark.
-It’s sort of gross yet satisfying at the same time!
-LOL!
+It’s sort of gross yet satisfying at the same time! 😂

 The more I researched laundry stripping, I actually started to see lots of savvy cleaning sites have content surrounding the concept.
 So it isn’t a new topic, but I had never tried it myself and wanted to give it a shot!